 The description of short term risks of our business operations are published in accordance with Metso's financial reports.

-Uncertainties in economic growth and political developments globally might affect our customer industries, reduce the investment appetite and cut spending among our customers, and thereby weaken the demand for Metso’s products and services as well as affect business operations and projects under negotiation.
-There are also other market- or customer-related factors that may cause on-going projects to be postponed, delayed or discontinued.
+Uncertainties in economic growth and political developments globally might affect our customer industries, reduce the investment appetite and spending among our customers, and thereby weaken the demand for Metso’s products and services as well as affect our business operations.
+There are also other market- and customer-related risks that may cause on-going projects to be postponed, delayed or discontinued.
 While the direct impact of the tariffs imposed between the US and China is estimated to be limited on Metso, the possible indirect impacts on economic growth and customer behavior are currently difficult to estimate.

-Exchange rate fluctuations and changes in commodity prices might affect our order intake, sales and financial performance, although the wide scope of our operations limits the exposure to single currencies or commodities.
+Exchange rate fluctuations and changes in commodity prices could affect our orders received, sales and financial performance, although the wide scope of our operations limits the exposure to single currencies or commodities.
 Metso hedges currency exposure linked to firm delivery and purchase agreements.
-Higher raw material prices and labor costs might also be hard to promptly integrate into the prices of Metso’s equipment, products and services.

 Uncertain market conditions might adversely affect our customers’ payment behavior and increase the risk of lawsuits, claims and disputes taken against Metso in various countries related to, among other things, Metso’s products, projects and other operations.

-An additional risk area continues to be information security and cyber threats, which can potentially disturb or disrupt Metso’s businesses and operations.
+Information security and cyber threats can potentially disturb or disrupt Metso’s businesses and operations.